Eastside Interceptor Section 14 joint rehabilitation

 Project update

-Cross Kirkland Corridor Trail to temporarily open as early as December 11
+Cross Kirkland Corridor Trail to close as early as Monday, January 5

-Starting as early as December 11 the Cross Kirkland Corridor (CKC) Trail between NE 52 Street and 108 Avenue NE will open to the public for approximately two weeks.
+Starting as early as Monday, January 5, 2026, the Cross Kirkland Corridor (CKC) trail between Northeast 52 Street and 108 Avenue Northeast will be closed to the public.

 Past project updates